grame-cncm/faustdoc/src/tutorials/rnbo.md

 ```
 <!-- /faust-run -->

 can now be controlled with MIDI volume (ctrl 7), ctrl 1 and ctrl 2 for each channel frequency.
+Modification done on the parameters in the GUI will be sent as MIDI output messages.

 So the following command:
 ```bash